1. Introduction

 loop: "{{ groups[cluster_group_name] }}"

-- name: the loop happens only for the first host in each group
+- name: The loop happens only for the first host in each group

 msg: do something with {{ item }}